 Clearly, you don't know us!
 I was having a conversation with my relatively new neighbor today and she asked me if either of our boys had ever “experimented” with drugs or alcohol.
 Clearly, this …Read More

 When I made the decision at the age of 53 to return to school to get my master’s in counseling, my friends all said, “Oh my God!
-You will be 56 when you graduate, why are you doing this?”
-My answer was, “Well, I will be 56 regardless, I might as well do something I know will change my life!”.
-I had no idea just how much I would completely change my life, the way I think, and how incredibly happy I’d be.
+You will be 56 when you graduate.
+Why are you doing this?”
+My answer was, “Well, I will be 56 regardless; I might as well do something I know will change my life!”
+I had no idea just how much becoming a therapist would completely change my life, the way I think, and how incredibly happy I’d be.

-When both boys were in treatment and early recovery I decided to take the plunge and become a counselor.
-I just knew I had wisdom and experience to share with other parents faced with the same issues I had and I needed to help them parent differently, treat themselves better than I had, and come through their own experience of loving an addict, with the same issues I had and I needed to help them parent differently, treat themselves better than I had, and come through their own experience of loving an addict, with intentional growth and meaning in their own journey of becoming.
+When both boys were in treatment and early recovery, I decided to take the plunge and become a counselor.
+I just knew I had wisdom and experience to share with other parents faced with the same issues I had and I needed to help them parent differently, treat themselves better than I had, and come through their own experience of loving an addict with intentional growth and meaning in their own journey of becoming.
 I clearly remember being so sick and tired of being lonely and sad—and mad.
 Of being terrified each time the phone rang, because of what I might hear—and, frankly, not recognizing who I had become.
 I called it “being in the trough” and it was the darkest period of my life.
-One of my goals in life is help prevent as much of that feeling as possible for other parents—or at the very least, to be able to say, “I understand, and I am sorry”.
+One of my goals in life is help prevent as much of that feeling as possible for other parents—or at the very least, to be able to say, “I understand, and I am sorry.”

 Request a public presentation

-Our counselors offer their time, their knowledge, and their hearts, because it’s our mission to help as many families as possible.
+Our addiction counselors offer their time, their knowledge, and their hearts because it’s our mission to help as many families as possible.
 We don’t charge any fees for our community education services.